-Perhaps Paraguayan javelin thrower Leryn Franco had a sore shoulder?
+Maybe Paraguayan javelin thrower Leryn Franco was just dealing with a sore shoulder that day?

 But what is it?
 And why is it there?

-Maybe Germany’s Katrin Holtwick got a range of motion increase from this.
-Maybe.
+Maybe Germany’s Katrin Holtwick felt a boost in her range of motion from this.
+Just maybe.

 Several versions of this bright adhesive exist.
 In 2008 and 2012, athletes often wore Kinesio Tex Tape, created by a Japanese chiropractor in 1979.
 Today, KT Tape is the official kinesiology tape licensee for Team USA.

-Both sites also give long lists of conditions the tape may help, ranging from headaches to sore muscles to shin splints.
-Though there’s limited research to back up those long lists.
+Both sites list a wide range of conditions the tape might help with, from headaches and sore muscles to shin splints.
+But there isn’t much solid research to fully support all those claims.

 Does it Work?